wictorwilen/Microsoft-teams-docs/teams/botsconversation.md

     - `id` - the GUID for the channel.
     - `name` - the channel name, passed only in cases of [channel modification events](botevents.md).

->**Note:** the payload also contains `channelData.teamsTeamId` and `channelData.teamsChannelId` properties for backwards compatibility.
+>**Note:** The payload also contains `channelData.teamsTeamId` and `channelData.teamsChannelId` properties for backward compatibility.
 These should be considered deprecated.

-Please note that `channelData` should be used as the definitive information for team and channel Ids, for your use in cacheing and utilizing as key local storage.
+Please note that `channelData` should be used as the definitive information for team and channel IDs, for your use in caching and utilizing as key local storage.

 #### Example channelData object (channelCreated event)